MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

     ![Apply sensitivity label.](media/protect-app.png)

     >[!NOTE]
-    > Defender for Cloud Apps can apply Microsoft Information Protection on files that are up to 30 MB.
+    > Defender for Cloud Apps can apply Microsoft Purview Information Protection on files that are up to 30 MB.

 2. Choose one of your organization's sensitivity labels to apply to the file, and select **Apply**.